ncfrey/pumml/README.md

 `python setup.py install` in the root directory.

 ## Using pumml
-An example Jupyter notebook called `example_nb.ipynb` shows the basic functionality of the package.
+In the `example_notebooks` folder you will find a Jupyter notebook called `basic_example.ipynb` that shows the basic functionality of the package.
+The notebook `materials_project_example.ipynb` shows how to use pumml to predict the synthetic accessibility of theoretical materials in the [Materials Project database](https://materialsproject.org/).
+Static images of Materials Project data are available on [figshare](https://figshare.com/account/home#/collections/4952793) for experimenting with pumml.

 ## About pumml
 More information about using PU learning for materials synthesis prediction can be found in our publication: `DOI: 10.1021/acsnano.8b08014` https://pubs.acs.org/doi/abs/10.1021/acsnano.8b08014